TOUCHING WILD with Bonny Mealand

 Strong foundations, relationship before training.

 Summing up.
-What we have learned and how we
+What we have learned and how we can

 best implement this to improve the lives of equines.